Nola Dinkins homicide investigation: Girl's mom accused of false abduction report

+Nola Dinkins: Body found amid search for girl, 3, after mom accused of lying about abduction

-A tragic update in New Castle County after a 3-year-old girl named Nola was reported missing by her mother, who police now say lied.
+A tragic update in New Castle County after a 3-year-old girl named Nola was reported missing by her mother, who officials say has been charged after lying to police.

 What we know: